 At this level minimal force would involve the use of bare hands to guide, hold, and restrain -- applying pressure points, and take down techniques that have a minimal chance of injury.

 At this level the use of force includes kicks, punches or other striking techniques such as the brachial stun or other strikes to key motor points that have a moderate chance of injury.

 Level 4 - Pepper Spray, Baton, Taser

 When the suspect is violent or threatening, more extreme, but non-deadly measures must be used to bring the suspect under control, or affect an arrest.
-Before moving to this level of force, it is assumed that less physical measures have been tried and deemed inappropriate.
+Before moving to this level of force, it is assumed that less physical measures have already been tried.

 Pepper spray results in considerable tearing of the eyes, as well as temporary paralysis of the larynx, which causes subjects to lose their breath.
 Contact with the face causes a strong burning sensation.
 Pepper spray, once thought an effective street tool for police officers has lost popularity over the years because of its ineffectiveness, especially on intoxicated persons.

 The typical baton is a round stick of various lengths, and is made of hardwood, aluminum or plastic composite materials.
 A blow with a baton can immobilize a combative person, allowing officers to affect an arrest.